Feb 15th Thee results of a scientific research are published at:

 Also thermoception (heat and cold) nociception (pain) can get overstimulated*.

-There are various names for the problem of sensory overstimulation.
+There are various names for the problem of sensory hypersensitivity

 Overloading of neural networks, flooding of the senses or sensory overload are some of them.
 Every single name points out a serious and underestimated problem.
 It is a chronic and invisible result of brain damage.
 Not comparable to hyperacusis.
 Although it does happen that hyperacusis occurs at the same time as sensory overload.
 Sometimes there are multiple forms of sensory overstimulation happening at the same time.

-Sensory overstimulation as well as a a consequence, also actually a condition in itself.
+Sensory hypersensitivity as well as a a consequence, also actually a condition in itself.
 In the case of brain damage, something has been permanently damaged in the brain.
-If, two years after the brain injury, the symptoms of sensory overload have not diminished, the unfortunate prognosis is that one should learn to live with it ... [* source: our questionnaires; consider this as copyright]
+If, two years after the brain injury, the symptoms of sensory hypersensitivity have not diminished, the unfortunate prognosis is that one should learn to live with it ... [* source: our questionnaires; consider this as copyright]

 1. Introduction